Manzana de la Rivera, Paraguay / Paraguái - Things to Do in Manzana de la Rivera

 Top Things to Do in Manzana de la Rivera

-Booking Tip: Entry fees are typically very affordable (around $2-5 USD).
+Booking Tip: Entry is typically free or very affordable (around $2-3 USD).
 Visit during weekday mornings for smaller crowds and better photo opportunities.
-Spanish-speaking guides are standard, but some English materials may be available.
+Allow 2-3 hours to properly explore all houses and exhibits.

 Getting There